Line-Up revealed for 2025 Brass in Concert Championship

 They currently have over 35 members in the band who rehearse and perform various concerts around the Northern region, helping fundraise for not only themselves but also for other organisations.

-On the contest front, they are the current youth champions at the Beamish Museum March and Hymn Contest, the DBBCA Festival of Brass, and the Stanley Entertainment Contest.
-At the last Brass in Concert Youth Championships, they were runners up, and were also deemed the most entertaining youth band on the day.
+On the contest front, they are were youth champions at the Beamish Museum March and Hymn Contest, the DBBCA Festival of Brass, and the Stanley Entertainment Contest.
+In the 2023 Brass in Concert Youth Championships, they were runners up, and were also deemed the most entertaining youth band on the day.

 Lancashire Youth Brass Band